Support paying your rent

 If you do find yourself in arrears, we will write to you and ask you to keep your payments up to date.

 If you are struggling with rent payments, the earlier you get in touch with us, the quicker we can help you.
 Not letting us know could result in high arrears and possibly losing your home.
-Please contact your income officer on 0300 373 3000.
+Please contact your income officer if you're worried about paying your rent.

 You can also download and read our leaflet on claiming a Discretionary Housing Payment.